 Small cell lung carcinoma originates from neuroendocrine cells and represents the poorly differentiated end on the spectrum of neuroendocrine tumors.
 It is a highly aggressive tumor with an extremely poor clinical outcome independent of stage.
 Signs of neuroendocrine differentiation can be difficult to visualize and the diagnosis is mainly based on morphological appearance.
 These tumors are characterized by the proliferation of primitive-appearing relatively small tumor cells of about double or triple the size of an ordinary lymphocyte.
 The tumor grows in randomly arranged sheets of a homogeneous population of tumor cells separated by thin fibrous septa.
 Necrosis is extensive and a common feature of these tumors.

-Diagnostics of lung cancer subtypes is principally based on morphology, although immunohistochemistry markers are valuable to confirm the histological subtypes.
-In adenocarcinoma the expression of cytokeratin 7 and TTF1 is common, whereas squamous cell carcinomas are positive for cytokeratin 5 and 6 as well as p63.
+Diagnosis of lung cancer subtypes is based on morphology, although immunohistochemistry markers are important in the absence of clear features of differentiation.
+In adenocarcinoma, the expression of TTF1 or napsin A is common, whereas squamous cell carcinomas are positive for cytokeratin 5 and 6, p63 as well as p40.
 Immunohistochemistry also plays an important role to distinguish primary lung carcinomas from lung metastases from other organs.
 Immunohistochemical evaluation of PD-L1 expression in tumor cells is used for the selection of patients for the treatment with immune checkpoint inhibitors.
 Molecular investigation of targetable genomic aberrations, like mutations of the EGFR gene, gene fusions involving ALK or ROS1 genes, or MET amplification, enable the application of small inhibitors in patient therapy.